Laneast: Parish church

-The parish church at is dedicated to Saint Sidwell and Saint Gulval or to St Michael.
+The parish church is dedicated to Saint Sidwell and Saint Gulval or to St Michael.
 The inclusion of St Gulval in the dedication is apparently due to a mistake by Dr. Oliver who understood entries referring to the church of "St Wolvela of Lanestly" as referring to Laneast whereas "Lanestly" is the old name of Gulval.
-The church and cemetery were dedicated by Edmund Lacy, Bishop of Exeter in 1436; before that time burials were made at the mother church of St Stephen's.
-The land of the parish was divided between the hundreds of Lesnewth and East Wivelshire, the church being in the latter.
-It was founded and until the Reformation maintained by the Augustinian canons of St Stephen's; thereafter it became a donative served by perpetual curates.
+The church and cemetery were dedicated in 1436; before that time burials were made at the mother church of St Stephen's.
+Parish land was divided between the hundreds of Lesnewth and East Wivelshire, the church being in the latter.
+It was founded and maintained by the Augustinian canons of St Stephen's; thereafter it became a donative served by perpetual curates.

 The Norman church was cruciform and additions were made in the 13th and 14th centuries; during the 15th century the south aisle and tower were completed and the church was embellished with fine woodwork and stained glass.
 Though considerable restoration took place in 1848 much of the late medieval woodwork and glass remains.
 In a field opposite the church is the holy 'Jordan Well' used for divination, and until comparatively recently, for baptism.
 The Anglican benefice is united with those of Saint Clederus, St Clether, and Altarnun.

 In the churchyard is a four-holed Cornish cross which was found in 1952 buried in the churchyard.
 The lower part of the shaft and the base were made in 1954.

 Memorial to John Couch Adams, the astronomer who discovered the planet Neptune.